tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note how superF only calls solver in abstraction rule
+    - it simply adds unsolved constraints for the other rules
+    - seems like merely a stylistic choice
 - understand the Forall rules in SuperF
-- understand the extrusion rules in SuperF
+- note how rigid variable are used in SuperF for extrusion
-    - note the use of two kinds of rigid variables (including skolems)
+    - rigid variables are constructed in typing rules (as extruded variables)
+    - rigid variables are marked in solving rules to prevent flex interpretation
 - note how SuperF uses constraint annotations
     - claim 1. for "immediate type variable cycles".
 This seems wrong.
         - looks like the reflexive rule is sufficient, and skip isn't necessary.